Mithil-Goradia/mithil-tasks-UC/README.md

 # mithil-tasks-UC
+(not able to push the react task, will show in interview)
 # Task-1 :
 I have created a webpage of a restaurant which is mobile responsive too.
 It has multiples pages and also a sticky navbar.
 [Tried to replicate the Figma design given by the UC team].